 - 40 mg of sodium

 As you can see, diet soda doesn’t give you much nutritional value.
-With its basic mixture of carbonated water, artificial sweeteners, colors and other different additives, there’s no significant nutrition to be found in this beverage whatsoever.
+With its basic mixture of carbonated water, artificial sweeteners, colors, and other additives, there’s no significant nutrition to be found in this beverage.